 You can contact us by sending email to firstname.lastname@example.org.

 If you believe you have found a bug in the latest version of Abel, Mabel or Mobel, please do tell us, so that we can correct it and make a new version available to you and others.
 The latest versions of Abel and Mabel are available as an update for free download by buyers of the original software.
-Updates for Mobel are also free, via the App Store.
+Updates for Mobel are also free, via the App Store and Google Play store.

-If you cannot find out how to do something even after studying the latest Help documentation - or simply want to share your experiences - please send an email to the address given above.
+If you cannot find out how to do something even after studying the Help documentation - or simply want to share your experiences - please send an email to the address given above.

-If you are having problems installing Abel/Mabel/Mobel, or getting it to run properly after you've installed it, please look through the known problems below and also look at the troubleshooting section of the Abel/Mabel documentation before contacting us for help.
+If you are having problems with Abel/Mabel/Mobel, please look through the known problems below and also look at the troubleshooting section of the Abel/Mabel documentation before contacting us for help.